Instructor-Led vs. E-Learning: Which Training Method Is Better?

 Consider using a blended learning approach

-If both training methods meet different needs, consider taking a blended approach that combines the desired elements of both face-to-face and online training.
+If both training methods meet different needs, consider taking a blended learning approach that combines the desired elements of both face-to-face and online training.
 For example, say you’re developing training on ethical AI use.
 A blended approach might look something like this:

 - E-learning.
 Perhaps you start by sending employees a self-paced e-learning course to develop a shared, foundational understanding of AI.
 Employees take a quiz at the beginning of the course to determine their prior knowledge, allowing them to test out of sections containing information they already know.